 The Queensland Food Act 2006 sets out the rules about animals in outdoor dining areas.
 It is up to the business owner whether or not to permit dogs in their outdoor dining areas.
 This does not apply to assistance dogs.
-Dogs in outdoor dining areas must be kept under control and the owners must make every effort to prevent their dog urinating or defecating within the outdoor dining area.
+Dogs in outdoor dining areas must be kept under control and the owners must make every effort to prevent their dog from urinating or defecating within the outdoor dining area.

 For more information visit the Queensland Health website.

-Assistance dogs include guide dogs and a dog, or other animal, trained to assist a person in day to day activities that they cannot perform for themselves.
+Assistance dogs include guide dogs and a dog, or another animal, trained to assist a person in day to day activities that they cannot perform for themselves.
 For a more detailed definition, see the Disability Discrimination Act 1992.